mvn-daipham2-hn/design_pattern_with_dart/template_method_pattern/README.md

 ## Noted Points:
 1. Hooked on Template Method:
 A hook is a method that is declared in the abstract class, but only given an empty or default implementation.
-This gives subclasses the ability to “hook into” the algorithm at various points, if they wish; a subclass is also free to ignore the hook.
+This gives subclasses the ability to “hook into” the algorithm at various points if they wish; a subclass is also free to ignore the hook.
+2. Template Methods in the Wild:

+**Q**: This implementation of sorting actually seems more like the Strategy Pattern than the Template Method Pattern.
+Why do we consider it Template Method?

+**A**: You’re probably thinking that because the Strategy Pattern uses object composition.
+You’re right in a way – we’re using the Arrays object to sort our array, so that’s similar to Strategy.
+But remember, in Strategy, the class that you compose with implements the _**entire**_ algorithm.
+The algorithm Arrays implements for sort is _**incomplete**_; it needs a class to fill in the missing `compareTo()` method.
+So, in that way, it’s more like the Template Method.

 # Template Method vs Strategy
 - **Template Method Pattern**: Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 The Template Method allows subclasses to redefine certain steps of an algorithm without changing its structure.
 - **Strategy Pattern**: Encapsulates interchangeable algorithms or behaviors within a class and allows switching between them dynamically at runtime.
 The Strategy pattern separates the algorithm from the client that uses it.